ArielTurgeman/sql-visual-debbuger-feedback/TERMS.md

 For remote databases, the connection is made directly from the user's device / Visual Studio Code environment to the database server or provider selected by the user.
 SQL Visual Debugger does not route SQL query text, schema information, table or column information, query results, database contents, or database credentials through servers or cloud infrastructure operated by Ariel Turgeman as part of the debugging process.

+The specific data sources, database systems, connection methods, authentication methods, encryption options, and other technical configurations currently supported by the Software are described in the applicable Marketplace listing or product documentation and may change over time.
+A reference in these Terms to a database product or category does not mean that every connection or authentication configuration for that product is supported.

 Although safeguards are implemented to block unsupported non-read-only SQL, no software safeguard can be guaranteed to be infallible in every environment.

 You remain responsible for using appropriate database credentials, permissions, backups, and safeguards for the environments in which you use the Software.